 What the above two guidelines boil down to making sure that your recipe contains enough honey to balance out the stevia content.
 We’ve found that you shouldn’t use more than 15 drops of stevia for every tablespoon of honey.
 If you go above that ratio, you’re much more likely to experience an unpleasant stevia aftertaste.
 You can avoid this just by following the rules above, but remembering this ratio is another way to think about it you’re so inclined.

 Where to Buy Stevia

-I buy my SweetLeaf stevia from Amazon because the price is the lowest I’ve seen.
-I’m sure that you can also find it at your natural foods store, or at other online retailers like iHerb or Vitacost.
+I usually buy my stevia from Azure Standard or Amazon.
+Most health food stores carry it, too.
 You can also grow stevia and make your own extract—I’ll be giving that a try next year!

 This post is shared at Fight Back Friday, Fill Those Jars Friday, Freaky Friday, Monday Mania, Living Green Tuesdays, Fat Tuesday, Traditional Tuesdays, Scratch Cookin’ Tuesday, Real Food Wednesday, Pennywise Platter and Simple Lives Thursday.

 Do you use stevia?
 What are your best tips?